Zineeddine-Abd/Stockify/lib/README.txt

-first add those jar files:
-"fontawesomefx-commons-9.1.2.jar" and "fontawesomefx-fontawesome-4.7.0-9.1.2.jar"
-to classpath
-Right click on project ->
-Build path ->
-Configure build path... ->
-Libraries (Tab) ->
-select classpath ->
-Add External JARs ->
-then go to "SUPER IMPORTANT JAR FILES FOR ICONS ADD TO CLASSPATH" folder -> Apply and Close
+*please copy this "lib" folder to your "C" disk part *and you need to add "JavaFX" user library (use the same library name) including java fx libraries *to add a user library click "window" menu, then "preferences", then search for "user libraries" , and add new one then add external jars to it
+*because we did not use a build automation tool (like maven) to work with on this project

 _________________________________________________________
+"Scene builder"

-second if you face an issue: cannot open "loginScene.fxml" using Scene builder you can open another fxml file like "adminScene.fxml" then in LEFT SIDE you will see "Library", "Document" sections go to "Library" and click on the small setting icon -> JAR/FXML Manager ->
+if you face this issue: cannot open "loginScene.fxml" using Scene builder you can open another fxml file like "adminScene.fxml" then in LEFT SIDE you will see "Library" & "Document" sections go to "Library" and click on the small setting icon -> "JAR/FXML Manager" ->
-Search repositories ->
+"Search repositories" ->
 type "fontawesomefx" in search box -> click on "Search" button -> choose "de.jensd:fontawesomefx-fontawesome" -> click Add JAR